If you want to know how to use creatine most effectively for muscle growth, then you need to read this article.

-Therefore, there’s no question that creatine can be slightly beneficial for strength and muscle gains in those that respond to it.
+Therefore, there’s no question that it can be slightly beneficial for strength and muscle gains in those that respond to it.

 But what’s less well known is how exactly to take it to maximize its effectiveness and whether there are any potential side effects.
 In fact, as you’ll learn in this article, you can significantly increase creatine’s effectiveness in order to get the best bang for your buck.

 So in this article, we’ll cover exactly how to do so and go over whether creatine supplementation has any side effects.

 What is Creatine and What are the benefits?